BookOps-CAT/bookops-worldcat/docs/local.md

 # Search and Manage Local Data
 New functionality available in Version 1.0 of Bookops-Worldcat allows users to search and manage local bibliographic and holdings data via the Metadata API.

+Users can also manage local bibliographic and holdings data when managing institution holdings.
+When unsetting holdings on a record in OCLC, users can remove associated LBDs and/or LHRs.
+See[Manage Institution Holdings > Set and Unset Holdings](manage_holdings.md#set-and-unset-holdings) for more information.

 ### Manage Local Bib Records
 Users can manage local bib records in WorldCat in the same way that they manage WorldCat records (see [Managing Bibliographic Records](manage_bibs.md) for more information).
 Records can be retrieved in MARCXML or MARC21 formats.
 The default format for records is MARCXML.